dmhacker/drsh/README.md

 go get -v -u github.com/dmhacker/drsh/cmd/drsh
 ```

-At this point, you can use the command `drsh`!
+You can also update drsh using the same command.

-Try generating a default configuration file using the command:
+Try generating a default configuration file using the following:

 ```
 drsh config